 The Committee supervises the work of:

-b) Educational Activities Working Group
+a) Educational Activities Working Group

 Aims to promote working at Shipping Companies and/or at sea and the sound employment opportunities that exist in the Shipping Industry to schools and universities in Cyprus.

-8. DEVELOPMENT AND PROMOTION COMMITTEE
+6. DEVELOPMENT COMMITTEE